pipelight/doc.pipelight/introduction/description.md

 ## Alternatives

-You can make a quick idea of where is pipelight in the automation ecosystemif if you know some of its alternatives.
+You can make a quick idea of where is pipelight in the automation ecosystem if you know some of its alternatives.

 Mature Command runners: